 Although not required to withdraw their entire account balance, separated participants must begin to receive payments by April 1 following the calendar year they become age 70½, at which point they also become subject to the Internal Revenue Code’s Required Minimum Distribution (RMD) rules.
 Participants who are still members of the uniformed services at age 70½ must begin to receive payments by April 1 following the calendar year of their separation from the uniformed services.
 When participants elect to receive scheduled monthly payments, the TSP will ensure the amount received satisfies their annual RMD.
 More information about withdrawal requirements and RMDs may be found in the TSP Tax Notice, Important Tax Information About Your TSP Withdrawal and Required Minimum Distributions.

 In an effort to make the withdrawal process easier for participants, and to prevent the submission of incorrectly completed forms, the FRTIB recommends participants use the online “withdrawal wizard” to fill out the appropriate withdrawal form(s) electronically.
 The withdrawal wizard is available to all separated participants by logging into the online account section of the TSP website and choosing “Withdrawals” from the Online Transactions menu.

 To learn more about the available current withdrawal options, service representatives may want to attend the free training offered by the FRTIB.
 Specifically, we offer a one-day overview course on all aspects of the TSP for members of the uniformed services.
 Upon successful completion of the one-day course, service representatives may attend a more detailed one-day course on the TSP withdrawal options.
-For more information on TSP training, see the Training Information section of the TSP website.
+For more information on TSP training, visit Training resources.